virto-network/website/docs/whitepaper.md

 Therefore we believe that LIP enables connected decentralized marketplaces to empower autonomous local communities by letting people and local communities be in control to collect and spend local tax in a fair, efficient and transparent way.
-Built around the protocol, Virto Network provides Marketplace builders developer friendly API’s to help them build secure & highly scalable decentralized dApps so they can focus on solving the real problems.
+Virto Network implements LIP as a token-less parachain in the Polkadot network providing Marketplace builders developer friendly API’s to easily build secure & highly scalable decentralized commerce applications so they can focus on solving the real problems.

 ## 2. Local Incentives Protocol